airs-upei/music_data_processing/README.md

    * `notes`: a list of notes.
    * `notesDurations`: a list of durations corresponding to each note.

-2. To start, a check is made to see if the length of notes is equal to `numExpected`.
+2. To start, we conduct a check to see if the length of notes is equal to `numExpected`.
 If so, our function doesn't need to process anything and returns the notes.

 3. If the above condition is not met, an array of differences between every two consecutive notes is created and stored in `diffArray` vector.